anza-xyz/agave/watchtower/README.md

 User can provide either 1 or 3 RPC URLs for the cluster via the `--url` or `--urls` command-line arguments respectively.
-2 URLs are not accepted because it's not enough to have redundnacy, and more than 3 URLs are not accepted because there's little benefit from having more than 3.
+2 URLs are not accepted because it's not enough to have redundancy, and more than 3 URLs are not accepted because there's little benefit from having more than 3.
 If 3 URLs are provided, at least 2 of them have to confirm health of a cluster.